Kanaries/Rath/README.md

 Notebook is a board for user to know what happened in the automatic analysis process and how rath uses visual-insights.
 It shows how decisions are made by the application and provide interactive interface to adjust some of the parameters and operators used by the algorithm.

 ### Explainer
 Explainer uses several insight discovery algorithm to detect what is the specific insight type is shown in a visualization recommended.
-Explainer is an extension of B. Tang 's Top K insight paper.
+Explainer is an extension of B. Tang 's Top K insight paper[4].

 You can also use Graphic Walker as a lite tableau style analysis app independently.
 It can be used as an independent app or an embedding module.